CarlosGitto/SQLproj/RawSQL/README.md

 db_name = YOUR_DATABASE_NAME
 ```

-If this is the first time using the application, run both _connection.py_ and _make_tables.py_ file to create database (if there is none with the database name provided) and tables inside such database.
+If this is the first time using the application, run both _make_tables.py_ and _make_views.py_ file to create database (if there is none with the database name provided), tables and views inside such database.

 For testing purposes, run the file _table_seeder.py_ to fill tables with random data.
 This is useful for debugging SQL queries.